 Purpose of Collecting Client Information

 A client’s personal information is gathered and used to provide psychological services, which include assessing, diagnosing, and treating a client’s presenting issue or preparing psychological reports.
-The personal information is retained to document what happens during sessions and to enable the treating counsellor to provide a relevant and informed service.
+The personal information is retained to document what happens during sessions and to enable the treating Counsellor to provide a relevant and informed service.

 What Information is Collected

-Mental Awakening will only collect information that is necessary to perform related service functions.
+Mental Awakening will only collect information that is necessary to perform related to service functions.
 This will be done in a fair, lawful and non-intrusive way.
 Information will be collected directly from the individual rather than from another person.
 However if this is not possible, and where practicable, the individual will be advised.
 A client’s personal information is collected in several ways before, during or after psychological consultation with Mental Awakening: